![]() |

 If you want to order this book from the library, I would hurry because it was just nominated for the Teens Top Ten competition, and the holds will skyrocket soon!

-Speaking of Teens Top Ten, I'll be posting about the nominations next week! *So totally excited* Talk to you then!
+Speaking of Teens Top Ten, I'll be posting about the nominations next week! *excited* Talk to you then!

 No comments: